WebDevBooster/Dvorak-Booster-Keyboard-Layout/version-1/linux/README.md

 ### TODO: Restore the original "dvp" layout and copy what I currently have there under "dvp" into a new layout named "dvorak-booster".

+Note:
+The **mnemonic character names** such as "quotedbl", "dead_acute" and all the others are defined in
+`/usr/include/X11/keysymdef.h`
+and as pointed out in that file, you don't actually need any of those mnemonic names because any possible Unicode character can simply be used by itself.
+E.g. instead of "quotedbl" you can use "U0022" (without quotation marks) just as well.

 So, on Linux, change into the `/usr/share/X11/xkb/symbols` directory, create a backup copy of the "us" file there and then replace the contents of the "us" file with my version.

 To copy that file to a remote server, `rsync` seems to be most suitable for the job.